turanszkij/WickedEngine/README.md

 ### Graphics API:

 The default renderer is DirectX 11.
-There is also a DirectX12 renderer (experimental) and Vulkan renderer (experiemntal).
+There is also a DirectX12 renderer (experimental) and Vulkan renderer (experimental).
 You can specify command line arguments to switch between render devices or other settings.
 Currently the list of options:
 <table>
   <tr>